 Where to get started with Bakuchiol?

-India may not be on the Bakuchiol bandwagon as much as the west yet, but there are a number of brands bringing products with the star ingredient that are available to Indians on Cult Beauty and Sephora USA.
+India initially was not on this all-natural retinoid bandwagon as much as the west yet, but there are a few indie labels that have created products with this ingredient like Earth Rhythm, Daughter’s Earth and Dr. Sheths.
+For those looking at mainstream labels, there are a number of brands bringing products with the star ingredient that are available to Indians via Cult Beauty and Sephora USA.
 Cult Beauty specially allows shipping to India at a nominal price of 40 Pounds (Rs 3,500 approx) and regularly has deals and discounts to work around.
 Factor in the pricing though, this ingredient doesn’t come cheap.

 The best products to look at when looking for Bakuchiol?